Phenol Oral Spray and Rinse

 Medically reviewed by Drugs.com.
 Last updated on May 3, 2019.

 Uses of Phenol Oral Spray and Rinse:

-- It is used to treat mouth irritation.
+- It is used to treat a sore throat, sore mouth, or mouth irritation.

 What do I need to tell my doctor BEFORE I take Phenol Oral Spray and Rinse?

 - If you have an allergy to phenol or any other part of phenol oral spray and rinse.

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.